CodeigniterOnFire/Boosted/README.md

 ----------
 Node.js  for high performance calls.
-On your model just use the node_jsfile to name a  method.
+On your CONTROLLER just use the node_jsfile to name a  method.
 Call any node file using the following url:

         URL: /index.php/CONTROLLER/node_jsfile/